 - Carleton University holds regular training workshops, including Responding to Disclosures of Sexual Violence and Bringing in the Bystander intervention training, and is embarking on a three-year prevention and education strategy.

-- Lakehead University offers staff and students sexual violence prevention and education workshops and online training.
+- Offers staff and students sexual violence prevention and education workshops and online training.

 - Laurentian University offers an e-learning module on responding to disclosures of sexual violence, and has safety measures such as Safe Walk and Work Alone program for staff and students working alone after hours.